-When you’re done cleaning and rinsing, it’s best to dry the trimmer.
-Sure, it’s protected against water, but tap water has minerals in it, and it won’t dry cleanly.
-If you don’t want water spots and calcium deposits, completely wipe down the trimmer with a soft cloth when you’re done.
-That’ll keep it nice and pristine.
-It’ll also prevent the trimmer from drying out your skin with those calcium deposits.
+When you're done cleaning and rinsing, it's best to dry the trimmer.
+Sure, it's protected against water, but tap water has minerals in it, and it won't dry cleanly.
+If you don't want water spots and calcium deposits, completely wipe down the trimmer with a soft cloth when you're done.
+That'll keep it nice and pristine.
+It'll also reduce the likelihood of the trimmer drying out your skin with those calcium deposits.

 Add Some Strategy

 That concludes the lesson in cleaning the trimmer, but a little strategy can help you maintain it and push your hygiene game just a bit.
 By now, you should have an idea of how easy it is to swap blades.
 We're going to take advantage of that.